jakobnissen/jakobnissen.github.io/posts/latency.md

 ### SnoopPrecompile.jl: v1.8
 One major problem with precompiling code during package installation time is that all Julia methods are generic over all their arguments.
-Hence, if I create a package where I define a method `foo(a, b, c)`, there is no way for the compiler to know which methodinstance(s) I would want to compile from the method.
+Hence, if I create a package where I define a method `foo(a, b, c)`, there is no way for the compiler, only based on the method definition, to know which methodinstance(s) I would want to compile from the method.

 Before v1.8, package authors could add precompilation statements of the form: